block/domain-api/RELEASING.md

 ## Overview

-kFSM uses automated publishing to Maven Central via GitHub Actions.
+Domain-api uses automated publishing to Maven Central via GitHub Actions.
 The release process is triggered by creating a tag in semver format (e.g., `v0.10.4`) on the main branch.

 ## Prerequisites